MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 ### Parameters

 *`bLarger`*\
-Indicates which operation to perform.
-If this parameter is TRUE, *`lpRect`* specifies a display rectangle and receives the corresponding window rectangle.
-If this parameter is FALSE, *`lpRect`* specifies a window rectangle and receives the corresponding display rectangle.
+Indicates which operation to do.
+If this parameter is `TRUE`, *`lpRect`* specifies a display rectangle and receives the corresponding window rectangle.
+If this parameter is `FALSE`, *`lpRect`* specifies a window rectangle and receives the corresponding display rectangle.

 *`lpRect`*\
 Pointer to a [`RECT`](/windows/win32/api/windef/ns-windef-rect) structure that specifies the given rectangle and receives the calculated rectangle.